-The Techno has one of the largest canopies in the review.
-It has UPF rating of 50+ and a large peek-a-boo window.
-This shade is big and can come down low to block setting sun.
-It also has a pop out visor and a zip away panel with mesh for additional airflow.
+The Techno has one of the most extensive canopies in the review, and it is on par with those usually only found on full-size strollers.
+It has a UPF rating of 50+ and a large peek-a-boo window.
+This shade is big and can come down low to block the setting sun.
+It also has a pop-out visor and a zip-away panel with mesh for additional airflow.

 The harness straps on the Techno are convoluted and difficult to adjust.
-You won't be able to do it with a baby in the seat and it takes a lot of manual threading and rethreading.
-The buckle requires two hands to open, as you need to push on the back and front at the same time.
-The button is stiff and even with two hands it could hurt to operate, but the straps pop out on their own.
+You won't be able to do it with a baby in the seat, and it takes a lot of manual threading and rethreading.
+The buckle requires two hands to open, as you need to push on the back and front simultaneously.
+The button is stiff, and even with two hands, it could hurt to operate, but the straps pop out on their own.
 The shoulder strap end needs to be inserted in a slot on the hip strap end before being inserted into the buckle.

-The Techno seat has an adjustable leg rest and a seat back that reclines almost flat making a great space for napping.
-The seat back adjustment has 3 settings and is virtually silent and operates smoothly.
+The Techno seat has an adjustable leg rest and a seat back that reclines almost flat, making a perfect space for napping.
+The seatback adjustment has three settings, is virtually silent, and operates smoothly.

-We do not believe umbrella products offer the best design or features for children under 6 months of age, no matter what the manufacturer age suitability suggests.
+We do not believe umbrella products offer the best design or features for children under six months of age, no matter what the manufacturer's age suitability suggests.
 Younger babies do not yet possess the head and neck control needed to protect against any potential injuries that could occur when moving over uneven surfaces.
-If you plan to use an umbrella/lightweight stroller with a baby less than 6 months, we suggest you choose a stroller with infant car seat attachment capabilities. (see comparison chart).
+If you plan to use an umbrella/lightweight stroller with a baby less than six months, we suggest choosing a stroller with infant car seat attachment capabilities. (see comparison chart).
 Baby should always be restrained using a properly fitted, snug harness, and an adult should check on baby regularly to ensure they have not slipped from the harness straps.

 Ease of Setup

-The Techno is fairly easy to set up taking us 4:36 minutes to unpack and assemble.
+The Techno is relatively easy to set up, taking us 4:36 minutes to unpack and assemble.
 This stroller requires no tools to put together and the instructions are average.

-The Techno only earned a 4 of 10 for maneuverability indicating it is one of the hardest to push and turn.
-This stroller isn't too hard to push and turn on flat hard surfaces given its dual wheel design. however, once you move onto uneven terrain the wheels get pulled off course easily as you try to traverse from sidewalk to grass or gravel.
-Navigating on rough surfaces is so difficult, we suspect parents will avoid doing it at all costs.
+The Techno is one of the hardest to push and turn.
+Like most other options in this review, this stroller isn't too hard to push and turn on flat, hard surfaces, given its dual wheel design.
+However, once you move onto uneven terrain, the wheels get pulled off course easily as you try to traverse from the sidewalk to grass or gravel.
+Navigating on rough surfaces is so tricky, we suspect parents will avoid doing it at all costs.
 Managing curbs is also less than ideal with brakes that catch if you pull it up backward.

-This stroller has all-wheel shocks, and a nicely padded seat with additional comfort inserts to provide baby with a pretty cozy ride and place for napping.
+This stroller has all-wheel shocks and a nicely padded seat with additional comfort inserts to provide the baby with a pretty cozy ride and place for napping.

-The Techno earned a 5 of 10 for quality, which is disappointing given the higher price point of this stroller.
+The Techno has disappointing quality, given the higher price point of this stroller.
 This stroller has nicer fabric and components, but the construction of the stroller is lacking in the way the parts come together.